How to store paint for free using recycled food containers.

 Usually, when I buy paint I'll leave it in the can.

-I always use a spout, which helps keep the can clean for a while.
-Inevitably though the can gets messy with dried paint around the rim causing both the can and lid to rust.
+Inevitably though, the can gets messy with dried paint around the rim causing both the can and lid to rust.

 Not good when you have half a gallon of good, and often expensive, paint left.

-I needed some paint storage solutions.
+I needed a good paint storage solutions.

 In my search to store my leftover paint I started using glass and plastic food containers bound for the recycle bin.
-My container of choice lately has been the clear plastic bottles our orange juice comes in.

 The orange juice containers I used have a small opening so we used a water bottle with an even smaller opening as a funnel.
-We just cut off the bottom and turned it upside down in the OJ bottle.

 So easy and completely free since you're using something that would be tossed out anyway.